 Carefully approach your dog and speak to him slowly in a soothing voice.
 Even if your dog has never bit anyone in his life, he might snap if he feels threatened or afraid.
+And in the situation of choking, their fear might be off the charts.
 Place one hand on top and one hand on the underside of your dog’s muzzle and gently open his mouth – look inside to see if you can see something blocking your dog’s airway.
 If you see an object, try to remove it by hand, being careful not to let your dog bite you.
 If you cannot see the object or if you cannot reach it, you may need to administer the Heimlich maneuver on your dog.

 Administering the Dog Heimlich Maneuver

 Dogs come in all shapes and sizes, and it’s much easier to perform the Heimlich maneuver on a dog that is small enough to lift.
 Even if your dog is large, however, there is a version of the canine Heimlich maneuver that you can perform: